harrydng1209/codebase-nuxt-3/README.md

 # code-base-nuxt-3

-This template should help you get started developing with Nuxt 3 in Vite.
+This template should help you get started developing with Nuxt 3 in Vite

 ## Overview